We thought the halls of the Orange County Convention Center were more crowded than ever for the 2019 InfoComm tradeshow, and we were right.

 - There was also lots of digital signage partnerships between vendors.
 Hardware (media players and screens) vendors featured CMS partners at their booths and vice versa.
 BrightSign, Philips, Crestron, and NEC are a few of the many vendors that did this.
 At the Mvix booth, we had demos of how our software works with BrightSign, Chromebox (AOPEN & ASUS), LG SoC screens and Android players.
 This is in addition to a Manufacturer’s Training Session we taught on how to use the Mvix software with different players.
 We also showcased our partnership with Mimo and BrightSign for meeting room signs.
 Data analytics systems such as AdMobilize also showcased how they worked with digital signage software & hardware folks to measure the effects and ROI of digital signage.

-- There was a lot of collaboration tech that run the gamut from audio-visual technology, telephony, audio conferencing, web conferencing, video conferencing, unified messaging, instant messaging, digital signage, and meeting room signs to data analytics systems.
+- There was a lot of collaboration tech that runs the gamut.
+Examples include audio-visual technology, telephony, audio conferencing, web conferencing, video conferencing, unified messaging.
+Also, there were instant messaging, digital signage, and meeting room signs to data analytics systems.
 There’s a good reason for the popularity of these solutions.
 Many organizations are in the midst of cultural transitions when it comes to how they work and meet.
-Companies are shifting to open office space and the current and future generations of employees have grown up with an expectation for collaboration.
+Companies are shifting to open office space.
+Current and future generations of employees have grown up with an expectation for collaboration.
 They expect to be able to connect easily and share information from any device.

 If you did not get a chance to visit our booth, here are a few other video highlights: